Loading...

 Air-Gapped Backup

-Offline filesystem backends for classified or regulated data.
+Offline filesystem backends for classified data.
 Shares never touch a network.
-Combine with online backends for hybrid resilience — k-of-n means you only need a subset to recover.
+Combine with online backends for hybrid resilience.

 Air-Gapped